 Will my joint feel different than before surgery?

-At first you will experience pain which will then progressively reduce to milder discomfort.
+At first you might experience pain which will progressively reduce to mild discomfort.
 Some patients feel numbness around the surgical incision.
 You may hear or feel clicking noises - this is just the artificial surfaces moving against each other, and is not something that should cause you concern.
 You will have a scar at the surgical site, and your care team will give you instructions on how to care for the site.
 Over time, the redness and swelling at the site will diminish, but there will always be some evidence of a surgical incision.

 When will I be able to drive?